If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 I can’t stand the idea of honing my craft over a hot grill without being able to maneuver with grace.
 Ok, maybe my grilling technique isn’t that delicate, but I need to be able to move quickly and press the buttons on the thermometer as easily as I move the skewers around.

-The Grill Heat Aid gloves fit me better than any others.
+This pair of bbq gloves fit me better than any others.
 They are thicker than my golf glove, that’s for sure.
 However, they still feel like regular gloves.

-The gloves are knitted from a combination of Kevlar and Nomex.
+These are knitted from a combination of Kevlar and Nomex.
 It feels like fabric but has superior heat resistance.

 The silicone strips that cross the gloves help provide a non-slip surface when you’re picking things up off the grill.
 They have the added benefit of helping you grip things like hard-to-open jar lids too.

-These gloves are great for removing cast iron pans or Dutch ovens from hot ovens or grills.
+These are great for removing cast iron pans or Dutch ovens from hot ovens or grills.
 They can handle the heat from hot metal for a brief period of time.
 They’re great for moving things around the grill without fiddling with tongs.

 However, I wouldn’t use them to shift the coals around.
 They’re flame resistant but not fireproof.
 With a tight grip on a 650-degree baking stone, you’d feel the heat within less than 10 seconds.

-If the gloves become wet from handling food, they won’t maintain as much of their heat resistance.
+If these gloves become wet from handling food, they won’t maintain as much of their heat resistance.
 I wouldn’t recommend these for touching hot meat directly.
 The material might also leave fuzz on your food.
 You have to be careful when dealing with liquids.

 - Interchangeable for right and left hands.